 We are asking, if it is possible to offer new programs for Gatehead high streets, creating the design proposition that responds to its context and forms part of a new urban fabric.
 Which includes recreating interactivity with novel technologies / re-planning the street which acts as the civil plaza / re-building the community cohesion / forming the political action or linking the street with nowadays environment, gender, well-being and identity issues.

-This year the studio took the principle routes into Newcastle upon Tyne as its initial territories for investigation.
+This year the studio took the principal routes into Newcastle upon Tyne as its initial territories for investigation.
 These historic roads represent the entry points to the city both physically and metaphorically; being also the centres of successive waves of immigration which then ripple outwards as communities establish and then hybridise.

 We began the year by tracing these routes on foot, walking in to the city along each of the roads, noticing the finer-grained social and spatial transitions and implicit thresholds, documenting both built fabric and atmospheres.
 Through the first semester we became Flâneur-detectives, uncovering narratives of past and present, experiencing ourselves slipping between living in the moment and in deep time, meeting shopkeepers and ghosts, and telling these stories using narrative devices or highlighting the everyday sublime with our interactions directly on the street(s).